balchua/do-microk8s/worker-node.md

 worker-0                       Ready                      <none>   4h42m   v1.20.2-34+350770ed07a558   178.128.24.42    <none>        Ubuntu 20.04.1 LTS   5.4.0-51-generic   containerd://1.3.7
 ```

 Below shows the utilization of kubelet and kube-proxy.
 Running on a 1 CPU and 2 GB VM.
+As you can see, the node is very much dedicated to your workloads and not kubernetes.

 ![Utilization](docs/assets/worker-1.png)